web3-storage/web3.storage/packages/api/README.md

 The HTTP interface implemented as a Cloudflare Worker.

+> ⚠️ This repo will be archived on January 9, 2024 as this web3.storage API will no longer take new uploads.
+Please use the [new client and API](https://github.com/web3-storage/w3up/tree/main/packages/w3up-client) for future usage of web3.storage.
+Documentation for the new client can be found [here](https://web3.storage/docs).
+You can learn more about these changes [here](https://blog.web3.storage/posts/the-data-layer-is-here-with-the-new-web3-storage).

 ## Getting started

 We use miniflare to run the api locally, and docker to run ipfs-cluster and postgres with PostgREST.